 While it's hard to say conclusively what kind of bridge is going into each Stratocaster model, my guess is that with most Squier Strats you're getting something similar to these two bridges, if not slightly cheaper since you've got to take into account retail markup.

-So, what bridges should we target if we want a significant upgrade that's worth our time and money?
+What bridges should we target if we want a significant upgrade that's worth our time and money?

 1. The Fender American Series Bridge Kit (two-pivot version)